-(a) Any disturbance to or alteration of existing contours, slopes, and natural drainage areas shall be kept to a minimum.
+- (a) Any disturbance to or alteration of existing contours, slopes, and natural drainage areas shall be kept to a minimum. - (b) All grading or earth moving operations shall be planned and executed to assure that final contours are consistent with the existing terrain, both on and adjacent to the site.